 - The adjusted mean value of BMI for the combination of a high total dietary fiber intake and a low dietary glycemic index (20.3kg/m2) was significantly lower than that for the combination of a low total dietary fiber intake and a high dietary glycemic load (21.6kg/m2, P=0.04).
 A similar relation was seen for glycemic index and BMI.

-Dietary fiber intake was independently negatively correlated with body mass index, and dietary glycemic index and glycemic load were independently positively correlated with BMI after adjustment for potential dietary and non-dietary confounders in relatively lean Japanese women aged 18 to 20 years.
+Dietary fiber intake was independently negatively correlated with BMI, and dietary glycemic index and glycemic load were independently positively correlated with BMI after adjustment for potential dietary and non-dietary confounders in relatively lean Japanese women aged 18 to 20 years.

 Author-identified limitations and comments: